flammie/flammie.github.io/index.md

 ---
 layout: default
-title: Flammie.github.io / dyndns.org
+title: Flammie.github.io
 ---

-# Flammie.github.io / flammie.dyndns.org
+# Flammie.github.io

-These pages (on github.io) and server (dyndns.org) are here mainly for me to practice my skills.
+These pages (on github.io) and server (on VPS) are here mainly for me to practice my skills.
 The source code of this page is on [my github pages repo](http://github.com/flammie/flammie.github.io).
 The web-pages are worked in modern github pages environment, plus simple